mikekasprzak/bc250/README.md

 Ubuntu setup notes: <https://github.com/chris2355/BC250-Proxmox->

-## Questions
+### Questions

 * Does this use an 8pin CPU cable or 8pin GPU cable?

 ## Warnings

-* the 8-pin GPU power connector on common power supplies is only spec'd for 150W!!
+* the 8-pin GPU power connector on common power supplies is **only spec'd for 150W**!!
-  * Technically the pinout of the 8pin and 6pin are the same, but the extra 2 pins are grounded or used as sense pins
-  *
+* I'm not sure about the 8 pin CPU connector (or dual 4 pin), but [this](https://www.moddiy.com/pages/Power-Supply-Connectors-and-Pinouts.html) says it's over 300W.